run2bizdocs/documentation/en-us/docs/run2biz-platform/additional-features/mobile-and-field-service/configuration/configure-field-service-application.md

-title: Configure instance to use CITSmart GO application
+title: Configure instance to use 4biz GO application
 Description: The application makes possible make attendance in offline mode - in which the attendant does not have an internet.
-# Configure instance to use CITSmart GO application
+# Configure instance to use 4biz GO application

-The CITSmart GO application makes possible make attendance in offline mode - in which the attendant does not have an internet.
+The 4biz GO application makes possible make attendance in offline mode - in which the attendant does not have an internet.
 After the application connects to the internet, the application will automatically send the information to the production environment.
 Remember that the delegation of the request to an